Frequently Asked Questions

 Representing Yourself

-You may choose to represent yourself if you do not need or cannot afford an attorney.
+You may choose to represent yourself if you don’t need or can’t afford an attorney.
 However, if you need limited assistance, you might consider representing yourself with the help of a legal document preparer.

 Representing Yourself without Help